Percentage Off vs. Fixed Amount Discounts: Which Converts Better?

 - Consider the ceiling effect.
 If you use fixed amounts with thresholds, are customers stopping at the minimum?

 - Ask: Who sees your discounts?
-Are you showing offers to everyone, or only hesitant visitors?
+Are you showing offers to everyone, or only walk-away visitors?

 - Test, don't guess.
 If you're not testing discount depths, you're leaving money on the table.